 | $110k+ | $25,570 |

-Marietta College's published cost of attendance is $53,709.
-Financial aid reshapes that figure across income levels: low-income families pay approximately $18,254, middle-income families pay around $18,547, and higher-income families pay approximately $25,570.
-Azimuth ranks Marietta College #1008 for post-graduation affordability among nonprofit four-year institutions.
-Net prices by income band are medians within those bands; individual aid packages vary, so some families in each band pay more and some less than the figures shown.
-Marietta College participates in federal (Pell Grants, Direct Loans), state, and institutional aid programs.
-Need-based aid covers a meaningful share of cost for many students.
-Median federal student loan debt at graduation is $27,000, and families using Parent PLUS borrow a median of $39,556; private or institutional loans may add further borrowing that falls outside these federal-only figures — see the Parent PLUS risk framework for how household context shapes PLUS decisions.
-For a graduate at the institution's median four-year earnings of $64,527, median federal debt of $27,000 projects to a monthly payment of about $305 under standard ten-year repayment.
-In a downside earnings scenario anchored on lower-earning program clusters, four-year earnings of $49,719 would shift the real monthly burden substantially — a pattern worth exploring at the program level rather than the institutional average.
-For personalized projections across earnings scenarios — including Parent PLUS planning — use Azimuth's Financial GPS tool.
+Published cost of attendance is $53,709.
+After need-based aid, low-income families pay approximately $18,254, middle-income families pay around $18,547, higher-income families pay approximately $25,570.
+Azimuth ranks Marietta College #1008 for post-graduation affordability among nonprofit four-year institutions, in the 29.3 percentile.
+Median federal student loan debt at graduation is $27,000; families using Parent PLUS borrow a median of $39,556.
+For a graduate at the institution's median four-year earnings of $64,527, median federal debt projects to a monthly payment of about $305 under standard ten-year repayment.
+For personalized projections across earnings scenarios, use Azimuth's Financial GPS tool.

 How much students borrow and whether debt is manageable given outcomes.